 Exchangeable Notes may be exchanged, in whole or in part, for the related RCR Notes and vice versa at any time on or after the Initial Exchange Date.
 Schedule I hereto describes the characteristics of the Exchangeable Notes and RCR Notes and the available Combinations of those Notes, as well as the applicable exchange procedures and fees.
-For the avoidance of doubt, an investor that would otherwise become a Holder of Class 1M-2 or Class 1B-1

-Notes on the Closing Date may specify, no later than 2:00 P.M.
-(New York City time) on the third Business Day prior to the Closing Date, any permissible combination of proportionate interests in other related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, in which case any exchange procedures and fees otherwise applicable will be waived.
+For the avoidance of doubt, an investor that would otherwise become a Holder of Class 1M-2, Class 1B-1 or Class 1B-2 Notes on the Closing Date may specify, no later than 2:00 P.M.
+(New York City time) on the third Business Day prior to the Closing Date, any permissible combination of proportionate interests in other related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, in which case any exchange procedures and fees otherwise applicable to such exchange will be waived.
 The specific Classes of Exchangeable Notes and RCR Notes that are outstanding at any given time, and the outstanding Class Principal Balances or Class Notional Amounts of those Classes, will depend on payments on or write-ups or write-downs of those Classes and any exchanges that have occurred.
-Exchangeable Notes for RCR Notes, and vice versa, may occur repeatedly.
+Exchanges of Exchangeable Notes for RCR Notes, and vice versa, may occur repeatedly.
 RCR Notes receive interest payments from their related Exchangeable Notes at their applicable Class Coupons.
-If on the Maturity Date or any Payment Date a Class of RCR Notes that is entitled to principal is outstanding, all principal amounts that are payable by Fannie Mae on Exchangeable Notes that were exchanged for such RCR Notes will be allocated to, and payable on, such RCR Notes.
+If on the Maturity Date or any Payment Date a Class of RCR Notes that were exchanged for such RCR Notes will be allocated to, and payable on, such RCR Notes.